redaxo/redaxo/redaxo/src/addons/phpmailer/README.md

 ### Sending mails over different domains

 If e-mails are sent via different sender domains, the SPF record of the sender domain(s) should include proper settings for

-- the web server (for sendmail and mail)
+- the web server (if you use sendmail or mail)
 - or the specified SMTP(S) server

 e.g. `a:my-domain.tld ip4:XXX.XXX.XXX.XXX`